 The information on this page will assist:

-- intermediaries seeking to provide crowd-sourced funding (CSF) services, and
+- intermediaries seeking to provide crowd-sourced funding (CSF) services,

 - companies seeking to raise funds through crowd-sourced funding.